cfe-lab/MiCall/CONTRIBUTING.md

     the version number, at least.
 Make sure that `production = False`, and the process counts are half the production values.
 Do the same comparison of `hostfile`.
+6. Check if `alignment.cpp` is newer than `alignment.so`.
+If so, rebuild it.

+        cd /usr/local/share/miseq/development/
+        ./build_alignment.sh

-6. Process one full run of data.
+7. Process one full run of data.

         cd /usr/local/share/miseq/development/
         ./run_processor.py /data/miseq/YYMMDD*